SimonStockinger/.cheatsheets/README.md

 ### Customization
 bat can be replaced by any markdown viewer of choice (f.e. mdcat, glow).

-Adjust this line: `bat "$FILE" --paging=always --style=numbers,changes --theme=TwoDark` in the cheatsheets script
+Adjust this line: `bat "$FILE" --paging=always --style=numbers,changes --theme=TwoDark` in the cheatsheets.sh script.